 After first row of hdc as listed above, follow these instructions for all sizes:

 Repeat until 2 sts remain.
-Finish off.
+Finish off and weave in ends.

 Fold hat in half to find placement for 2nd earflap.
 It should start exactly across from the first flap.
 Starting on the RS of the hat, attach yarn and follow directions for earflap.